antononcube/SimplifiedMachineLearningWorkflows-book/Part-3-Example-Applications/Generation-of-Random-Bethlehem-Stars.md

 ![03uf3deiz0hsd](./Diagrams/Generation-of-Random-Bethlehem-Stars/03uf3deiz0hsd.png)

-**Remark:** We can re-run the ClCon workflow above several times until we obtain a classifier we want to use.
+**Remark:** We can re-run the `ClCon` workflow above several times until we obtain a classifier we want to use.

-Train a classifier with all of the training data:
+Train a classifier with all prepared data:

 ```mathematica
 clObj2 =